MIDFIELDR/collaboration_tools/pages/p005-data.md

 This page provides access to data underlying selected displays published by the MIDFIELD team.
 The data are in the prepared form used to construct the figures.
-The published figure is shown accompanied by a link to the CSV data file.
+The figure is shown accompanied by a link to the CSV data file.
 Figures are organized by the paper in which they appeared.

 To download a data file: